By Chelsea SugarLight, fluffy chocolate dipped cakes rolled in coconut… a popular kiwi favourite.18 servings

 1 cup Chelsea Raw Caster Sugar

 4 cups shredded coconut (for rolling pieces in)

 2 cups Chelsea Icing Sugar, sifted

 ½ cup milk

-Sift icing sugar and cocoa over chocolate mixture, stir until smooth.
+5. Sift Chelsea Icing Sugar and cocoa over chocolate mixture, stir until smooth.
 Add milk and mix until well combined.
 Work quickly as chocolate sauce will thicken on cooling.

 6. Using a large fork, dip sponge cake pieces into chocolate mixture, drain slightly then roll in coconut.
 Leave to set on a tray.

 Wheaten cornflour is made from wheat, whereas maize cornflour, or corn-starch is made from maize, and is used for gluten free baking.
 Wheaten cornflour is particularly good in creating a fine crumb in baking, perfect for sponge cakes.